The Hermitage Monk

 a good sense of humor!)

-Oh, I almost forgot...one great source of bliss for me are the people I support in India, especially my adopted families whom you can visit via these pages...Mishra Family and Sarubai Family, and also via the Blissbook Photo collage pages listed in the second Index box below.
+Oh, I almost forgot...one great source of bliss for me are the people we support in India, especially our adopted families whom you can visit via these pages … Glimpses from the Past - 1994-2002 … and … The Roy Family, in West Bengal.

 Ananda